-If you’re doing work that doesn’t tap into your greatest strengths, your performance and motivation will suffer along with your career.
-In contrast, when you’re aligned with your talents and interests, you gain a wellspring of confidence and expertise, and you do great work with a sense of purpose.
+If you’re doing work that doesn’t tap into your greatest strengths, your performance and motivation may suffer along with your career.
+In contrast, when you’re in a working position aligned with your talents and interests, you gain a wellspring of confidence and expertise, and you do great work with a sense of purpose.
 Everyone around you benefits, as well.

 Assessing and Applying Your Strengths

 Here are five tips to help you assess and apply your personal strengths at work.

 1. Listen to what others say you’re good at.

 Others quite likely see strengths in you that you haven’t noticed.
 For example, if you often receive positive feedback on your listening skills, creativity, or command of details, pay attention.

 Ask a friend or colleague to spend a few minutes reflecting on what she thinks are your greatest strengths.
 Then, ask yourself if the perceptions ring true.

 Did honesty come up as a strength?
 If so, this quality could manifest at work in the way you tell a client that their budget isn’t sufficient for their project goals, rather than you being labeled a yes-person.
 Note the return on investment for your transparency (e.g., an expanded budget, the client’s trust, more projects).
 Be sure to bring it up in your next performance review.

 If dedication and reliability came up as strengths, note occasions where these attributes have paid off for your team.
 If your team relies on you to arrange meetings and set up conferences, include event planning on your résumé.

 If you were granted a wish to do anything you wanted for the rest of your working life, what would you choose?
 This might be an overwhelming proposal, but go for it—dream big!